AI-HELP/sdk-android-example/README.md

     }

 	Note:
-    If you don't have "android-support-v4.jar" in your project, you need to copy the "android-support-v4.jar" to the project libs file.(The download location is in the libs file in aihelpsdk)
+    If you don't have "android-support-v4.jar" in your project,you need to copy the "android-support-v4.jar" to the project libs file.(The download location is in the libs file in aihelpsdk)

     Ignore if there is "android-support-v4.jar" in your project